A Giving Plan That Works for You

 Donating a portion of your IRA to a fund designated to one or more favorite nonprofits or causes may help you meet the IRA required minimum distribution while also providing a tax benefit.

 If you are age 70 ½ or older, you can make a gift of up to $100,000 directly from your IRA to the Saint Paul & Minnesota Foundation.
-This gift can create or add to a fund that will annually and forever support specific nonprofits you choose, your areas of interest (e.g., the arts, education) or the Foundation’s community grantmaking.
+This gift can create or add to a fund that will annually and forever support specific nonprofits you choose (a designated fund), your areas of interest (a field of interest fund) or the Foundation’s community grantmaking (an unrestricted fund).
+Unfortunately, IRA funds cannot be contributed to a donor advised fund without first being recognized as income.

 Private foundations can transfer their assets in whole or in part to a community foundation while retaining the donor’s name and charitable goals.
 This also can lower administrative costs.